tobixen/thrash-protect/README.rst

 Simple solution
 ---------------

-The reason why the box becomes completely thrashed is typically that several seconds is spent on context switches for each millisecond the processes actually can do useful work.
-By stopping rogue processes for seconds rather than switching it out for milliseconds, things will still work despite the thrashing.
+In a severe thrash situation, the linux kernel may spend a second doing context switching just to allow the process to do useful work for some few milliseconds.
+Wouldn't it be better if the process was allowed to run uninterrupted for some few seconds before the next context switch?
+Thrash-protect attempts to suspend processes for seconds allowing the non-suspended processes to actually do useful work.

-This script will be checking the pswpin and pswpout variables in /proc/vmstat on configurable intervals to detect thrashing.
+This script will be checking the pswpin and pswpout variables /proc/vmstat on configurable intervals to detect thrashing (in the future, /proc/pressure/memory will probably be used instead).
 The formula is set up so that a lot of unidirectional swap movement or a little bit of bidirectional swapping within a time interval will trigger (something like `(swapin+epsilon)*(swapout+epsilon)>threshold`).
 The program will then STOP the most nasty process.
 When the host has stopped swapping the host will resume one of the stopped processes.
 If the host starts swapping again, the last resumed PID will be refrozen.

 Finding the most "nasty" process seems to be a bit non-trivial, as there is no per-process counters on swapin/swapout.
 Currently three